The ONLY Chicken Wings Recipe You’ll Need!

 And the best part about making them for the big game day or for a party?
-They’re super easy to prep ahead of time so you don’t miss a minute of the fun.
+They’re super easy to meal prep ahead so you don’t miss a minute of the fun.

 - Garlic.
 Fresh garlic is best since it is full of the most flavor.
 Garlic powder can be substituted but will not give you nearly the same taste.

 - Parmesan Cheese.
-You need the finely grated type so it can evenly coat the wings.
+You need finely grated fresh Parmesan so it can evenly coat the wings.
 Shredded will be too big.

 - Lemon Juice.
 Freshly squeezed lemon juice or lime juice may be used.